 MTV and AMC are getting a jump on the New Year, green-lighting several new series set to debut in 2009.

-Viacom-owned MTV will roll out several reality-based shows in the first quarter of 2009 that it hopes will appeal to its core 12-to-24 demo.
+Viacom-owned MTV will roll out several reality-based shows in the first quarter of 2009 that it hopes will excite and appeal to its core 12-to-24 demo.
 MTV will ride the action-sports genre with two new shows: Nitro Circus, a reality series produced by Jackass creators Jeff Tremaine and Johnny Knoxville, which follows the daredevil-ish exploits of freestyle motocross rider Travis Pastrana; and Rob Dydrek's Fantasy Factory, featuring the popular skateboarder.

 Other original shows include The CollegeHumor Show, based on the popular Web site of the same name; College Life, a reality series shot by college students at the University of Wisconsin; How's Your News?, based on a Matt Stone and Trey Parker film of the same name which follows a team of disabled reporters who drive across America covering the news; and Daddy's Girls, which follow the lives of Run's House alum Vanessa and Angela Simmons.